-A Non-Executive Chairman may be entitled to maintain a Chairman's office at the Company's expense and allowed reimbursement of expenses incurred in performance of his duties. '' A half-yearly declaration of financial performance including summary of the significant events in last six-months, may be sent to each household of shareholders.
-The listed entity may move towards a regime of financial statements with unmodified audit opinion The Unaudited Financial Results of every quarter is sent to all shareholders who have provided their e-mail addresses Yes The listed entity may appoint separate persons to the post of Chairperson and Managing Director or Chief Executive Officer There is a separate Chairman and Managing Director in the Company The Internal auditor may report directly to the Audit Committee.
+A Non-Executive Chairman may be entitled to maintain a Chairman's office at the Company's expense and allowed reimbursement of expenses incurred in performance of his duties.
+A half-yearly declaration of financial performance including summary of the signif- icant events in last six-months, may be sent to each household of shareholders.
+The Unaudited Financial Results of every quarter is sent to all shareholders who have provided their e-mail address- es The listed entity may move towards a regime of financial statements with unmodi- fied audit opinion Yes The listed entity may appoint separate persons to the post of Chairperson and Man- aging Director or Chief Executive Officer There is a separate Chairman and Managing Director in the Company The Internal auditor may report directly to the Audit Committee.
 The Internal Auditor has direct access to Audit committee.